 - > Program application are available in the Program Director's office in March

 - > Deadline for completion of application packet is April 30th.

-- Have completed 12 credit hours at SUSLA prior to admission to the clinical program
+- > Have completed 12 credit hours at SUSLA prior to admission to the clinical program

 - College transcript(s)

 - Brief narrative of intent

-- Three (3) letters of reference
+- ➢ Three (3) letters of reference

 - ➢ GPA of 2.5 or better

 - Specified prerequisite courses

-- Interview with MLT interview committee
+- Interview with the MLT Interview Committee

 Applicants must be 18 years of age and be in sufficient mental and physical health to meet the minimum clinical performance standards.
 The standards are listed in the Admissions Packet.

-Admission into the program is predicated upon completion of prerequisites courses (with a grade of "C" or higher) by the terminus of the spring semester of application.
-Required prerequisite courses include academic and professional courses and are as follows:
+Admission into the program is predicated upon completion of all required General Education courses list in the curriculum (with a grade of "C" or higher) by the terminus of the spring semester of application.